UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Inventory Your Services

 Before you pack a single box, you need a clear picture of what services you currently have and what you will need at the new location.
-Create a bulleted list of essential utilities to address:
+Review your recent bank statements to ensure you don’t miss any auto-drafted accounts.
+Create a comprehensive list of essential utilities to address during your transition:

 Research the New Terrain